shwang53/System-Programming/hw0.md

 ```
 //answer
 freeing twice the same pointer.
 It will occur undefined behavior
+second line will occur error because memory of ptr is already freed(deallocated).

 8. What is wrong with this code snippet?